Sound engines

 The PolyPulse comes with a variety of sound engines.
 Each sound engine has a unique set of features and parameters that are described in the following pages.
 Some parameters however are present in every sound engine:

-polyphony sets how many notes can be played simultaneously on a track.
-Notes triggered from the upper Poly pulse sequencer pulses take priority over lower pulses.
+• polyphony sets how many voices can be played simultaneously on a track.
+Voices triggered from the upper Poly pulse sequencer pulses take priority over lower pulses.
 While polyphony is considered a sound engine parameter and is stored in .inst files it does not morph.
 Instead a different polyphony value can be set for each pattern.

 Tip